sourceryapp/sourcery-for-archivesspace/README.md

 AppConfig[:sourcery_repo_id] = 'your-repository-id'
 ```

-To remove the default request button, disable the request page action variable.
+Completely optional, but if you wanted to remove the default request button, disable the request page action variable.
 ```ruby
 AppConfig[:pui_page_actions_request] = false
 ```